 What about requirements related to internships, clinicals, student teaching, and other off-campus activities?

-Clinicals, student teaching and internships are planned for this coming year.
-Be in touch with your instructor about the details.
+Students completing clinicals, student teaching and/or internships should be in regular contact with their instructor.
 If you cannot participate because of illness, are in quarantine or self-isolation, or if your site is closed, contact your supervisor or instructor and find out how hours can be fulfilled.

-What will the fall look like for student-athletes?
+What will the year look like for student-athletes?

 What about EC traditions like Mountain Day, Octagon Fair, and Holiday Banquet?